Articles of Incorporation for an LLC: Everything You Need to Know

 The Articles of Organization are ready to be filed with the proper state agency when they are written and signed.
 The processing fee to submit the Articles of Organization typically ranges from $100 to $200, but the exact fee varies by state.
 Some states permit online filing and allow businesses to pay an extra fee for expedited processing.

 If you need help with the articles of incorporation for an LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.